-Do you have foot pain or heel pain?
-This is the number one reason why your patients should consider custom orthotics.
-If that is not enough of a reason then maybe the overall health of your feet will be enough.
-Insoles can improve
+If that is not enough of a reason then maybe the overall health of their feet will be enough.
+Insoles can improve:

-– Your body’s ability to sense and respond quickly to nerve impulses(or sensory feedback) coming from the feet
+The body’s ability to sense and respond quickly to nerve impulses(or sensory feedback) coming from the feet.

 Common Types of Pain Issues

-4. Bunions – When your big toe swells up at the first joint, it is likely you are suffering from a bunion.
-Bunions can be caused by genetics, arthritis, different lengths in the legs and other reasons.
+Bunions – When your big toe swells up at the first joint, it is likely you are suffering from a bunion.
+Bunions can be caused by genetics, arthritis, different lengths in the legs, and other reasons.

-The next step, after understanding your foot pain, is understanding the different types of orthotics.
+The next step, after understanding your foot pain, is understanding the different types of orthotic choices.
 Some are designed to help treat just one specific issue while others are multi-purpose in their design.
-There is even orthotics made specifically to help athletes.
-Here is a list of the most common types of orthotics.
+There are even orthotics made specifically to help athletes.
+Here is a list of the most common types of orthotics:

-3. High or Low Volume Insoles – This type of insole is specifically designed to adjust the fit of shoes.
+High or Low Volume Insoles – This type of insole is specifically designed to adjust the fit of shoes.
 Both types of insoles are designed to minimize free space within the shoes so your feet and ankles bear less risk of injury.
-High volume insoles are often used with hiking or ski boots or other athletic shoes.
-Low volume insoles are better paired with work or casual shoes (depending on whether you are wearing hose or socks and how thick they may be).
+High-volume insoles are often used with hiking or ski boots or other athletic shoes.
+Low volume insoles are better paired with work or casual shoes (depending on whether you are wearing pantyhose or socks and how thick they may be).

 The Right Fit

-The Great Part about custom orthotics is that any of the orthotics can be made to fit your patients.
-Since orthotics are made per-order, as the doctor you must work with your patients in order to find out what type of orthotic fits their specific needs.
-After that is figured out the next step is to leave the rest up to your Custom Orthotic lab.
+The great part about custom orthotics is that any of the orthotics can be made to fit your patients!
+Since orthotics are made per order, as the doctor you must work with your patients in order to choose what type of orthotic will fit their specific needs.